 - Low-income credit cards.
 Some lenders offer low-income credit cards if you can prove you meet the minimum income requirements, usually at least $15,000 p.a.
 Low-income cards offer many benefits including lower fees, lower interest rates, and even interest-free days.

 - Alternative loan options.
 There is a wide variety of alternative credit options if you have a low income.
-There are payday loans, even for those with bad credit and on a low income.
+There are payday loans even for those with bad credit or for beneficiaries.
 There are also no-interest loans from Good Shepherd New Zealand as part of their No Interest Loans Scheme (NILS).
 Here, you may qualify for anywhere from $300 to $1,000 and are only responsible for paying back the borrowed quantity, meaning no interest or fees.

 How to compare your loan options